Cherrie Ying

-Cherrie Ying Choi-yi (born Ting Man, later Ting Yim-yi; 20 June 1983), also known as Cherrie In, is an American actress active in Greater China.
-Born in Taipei and grew up in New York, she began her career in Hong Kong before transitioning to mainland China.
+Cherrie Ying Choi-yi (應采兒 born Ting Man, later Ting Yim-yi, 20 June 1983), also known as Cherrie In, is an actress.
+Born in Taipei and grew up in New York, she began her career in Hong Kong before moving to Mainland China.

 Career

-After making her film debut in Fulltime Killer, Ting caught the attention of Charles Heung's wife, Tiffany Chen, and was signed to a contract with China Star Entertainment Group.
-Since then, Ting has been working consistently as an actress and continues to gain popularity in the Hong Kong cinema.
+After making her film debut in Fulltime Killer, Ying caught the attention of Charles Heung's wife, Tiffany Chen, and was signed to a contract with China Star Entertainment Group.
+Since then, Ying has been working consistently as an actress and continues to gain popularity in the Hong Kong cinema.

-Personal life

-Ting married actor and singer Jordan Chan on 14 February 2010 (Valentine's Day) at 12:30pm.
-The couple held their wedding at The Little White Wedding Chapel in Las Vegas, Nevada, U.S.
+Ying married actor and singer Jordan Chan on 14 February 2010 at The Little White Wedding Chapel in Las Vegas, Nevada, U.S. They have two sons, born in 2013 and 2020.

-Their first child, a son named Jasper, was born on 1 July 2013.
-On 29 May 2020, they welcomed their second child, a baby boy nicknamed Ho Ho.